rpaquay/mtsuite/README.md

 content, and are not Symbolic Links anymore in the new copy.

-With mtcopy and mtmir, Symbolic Links are copied as links, not as their target contents, so the end result of running `mtcopy c:\test c:\test-copy` would be:
+With mtcopy and mtmir, Symbolic Links are copied as links, not as their target contents, so the end result of running the command

+> `mtcopy c:\test c:\test-copy`

+will be:

 ```
 c:\test-copy (directory)